 Pancreatitis impacts nearly 100,000 American adults each year.
 It is estimated 80,000 are cases of acute pancreatitis and 20,000 are cases of chronic pancreatitis.

-Before you even reach the application stage, you will first spend some time talking with your insurance agent about your health, lifestyle, and budget.
-An experienced agent will be able to then match you with the best policy for your unique needs.
+Before you even reach the application stage, we should first have a conversation about your health, lifestyle, and budget.
+From our discussion I will be able to match you with the best policy for your unique needs.

 Possible Results When Buying Life Insurance with Pancreatitis